How to Prepare for Your First Interview After an Employment Break

 In addition to your resume, your LinkedIn profile needs to be optimized to attract potential recruiters.
 Update your headline to reflect your professional identity and current job aspirations.
 Make use of the summary section to tell your story, focusing on your skills, recent achievements, and the value you can add to a prospective employer.
 Include any freelance projects, volunteer work, or courses completed during your employment gap in the experience section.
 This not only shows that you have been active but also that you have continued to grow professionally.

-Related How to Become a Digital Marketer: Training and Certification Needed
+Related How to Become a Chartered Accountant in Nigeria

 Endorsements and recommendations can significantly enhance your LinkedIn profile.
 Reach out to former colleagues, mentors, or clients to provide testimonials that speak to your abilities and work ethic.
 Finally, ensure your profile picture is professional and up-to-date, as it forms a crucial part of your online persona.
 By carefully revamping your resume and LinkedIn profile, you can effectively bridge the employment gap and present yourself as a strong candidate for your next role.